amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 -   Mean Absolute Scaled Error (MASE)
 -   Autocorrelation of Errors at Lag 1 (ACF1)

+The below table provides a summary of all error measures with the smallest model error highlighted for each error type.
+Since the Holt-Winters' Seasonal Additive model has the smallest AIC/AICc values as discussed in our MLE review above, the fact that this additive model portrays four of the smallest error values seems rather significant.
+Of additional note, the Simple Exponential Smoothing model depicts at least one of the smallest error measures.
+For these reasons, the Holt-Winters' Seasonal Additive and Simple Exponential Smoothing models will be chosen for Chulwalar Efak export forecasting analysis.

 ![Error Values by Model Type](CaseStudy10_Paper_files/ModelErrors.png)

+Before any forecasts are made, it is important to visualize model fit for as-is historical data.
+The following plot provides an overlayed view of raw as-is data and model fit lines.
+The Holt-Winters' Seasonal Additive model is more representative of seasonal changes in the raw data whereas the Simple Exponential Smoothing model provides a clearer summary of mean trend behavior.

     plot(Model_holt_1, plot.conf=FALSE, ylab="Exports Chulwalar", xlab="Year", main="", fcol="white", type="o")
     lines(fitted(Model_ses), col="purple", type="o")